-By Laura Pakis, Certified Professional Dog Trainer and Blogger,
+By Laura Pakis, Certified Professional Dog Trainer and Cynologist

-While some dogs need much more exercise than others, all dogs of any age benefit from daily activity.
-One way to ensure you both get enough exercise is to exercise together.
+While some dogs need much more exercise than others, all dogs of any age benefit from daily activity, one way to ensure you both get enough exercise is to exercise together.

 How much exercise?

-- Monitor the individual dog to determine how much exercise and what kinds of exercise she needs.
+It is important to monitor your dog to determine how much exercise and what kinds of exercise she needs.
 A 15-minute walk twice a day may be enough for some dogs.
 Others need at least two 30-minute walks.

-- Age is a key consideration.
+Age is also a key consideration.
 An adolescent dog might have the energy to outrun you, whereas an older dog, as much as he’d like to keep pace with his person, should not be subjected to rigorous workouts.

 Keep your dog’s breed in mind when planning your exercise routine.

-- Small dogs with short legs usually don’t need to … or should not …be walked or jogged as long as larger dogs.
+Small dogs with short legs usually don’t need to … or should not …be walked or jogged as long as larger dogs.

-- Breeds with short noses may have trouble breathing when exercised vigorously.
+Breeds with short noses may have trouble breathing when exercised vigorously.
 Short-snouters range from little pugs to bulldogs to boxers and many others.

-- And for young pups and big breeds of any age, sustained jogging or running is too hard on their joints.
+And for young pups and big breeds of any age, sustained jogging or running is too hard on their joints.

-First things first:
+First things first

 Before engaging in a high-energy exercise program with your dog, have your veterinarian check him out — heart, lungs, joints, ligaments, weight — and assess his fitness level.

-- If your dog is overweight, put her on a diet in addition to giving her more exercise.
+If your dog is overweight, put her on a diet in addition to giving her more exercise.

-- Make sure you teach your dog how to heel.
+Make sure you teach your dog how to heel.
 Keeping your dog at your side while jogging is essential.
-If your dog lurches ahead or drags behind you when you walk at a leisurely pace, imagine the problems that can cause when you’re moving at higher speed.
+If your dog lurches ahead or drags behind you when you walk at a leisurely pace, imagine the problems that can cause when you’re moving at a higher speed.
 Constantly pulling on the dog can damage the animal’s throat as well as throw you off balance.

-Work up … and warm up:
+Work up … and warm-up

 As you begin each exercise session, warm up with a steady walk to get the muscles working and ready before launching into more vigorous activity.
-Allow at least five minutes to warm up, and an equal period of time to cool down at the end of your exercise session.
+Allow at least five minutes to warm up and an equal period of time to cool down at the end of your exercise session.

-- Humans are better suited to jogging or running for long periods nonstop than are canines, who tend to engage in short, intense bursts of running with intermittent stops to sniff around, piddle and absorb the scenery.
+Humans are better suited to jogging or running for long periods nonstop than are canines, who tend to engage in short, intense bursts of running with intermittent stops to sniff around, piddle, and absorb the scenery.

-A few words about potty and sniff breaks:
+A few words about potty and sniff breaks

-- Is your dog used to being able to sniff the ground as you go on your daily walks?
+Is your dog used to being able to sniff the ground as you go on your daily walks?
 He’ll naturally want to keep doing this even when you jog.
 Don’t get frustrated.
 Teach him to pay attention to you during your jogs.
 And before you set off running, let your dog have ample time to relieve himself as well as sniff around.
-Then later, after you finish your jog and are in the cool-down phase, give him another chance to potty and to sniff around before bringing him inside.
+Then later, after you finish your jog and are in the cool-down phase, give him another chance to potty and sniff around before bringing him inside.

-- A smart tip from Steve Dale that you can use to help your dog differentiate going for a walk from going for a run: use a special leash for jogging.
+A smart tip from Steve Dale that you can use to help your dog differentiate going for a walk from going for a run: use a special leash for jogging.
 “Your dog will see the different leash and soon understand that the special leash is meant for serious running – no stopping to smell the flowers.”

-Establish a routine:
+Establish a routine

-- Being a weekend athlete isn’t enough to sustain health for humans or canines.
+Being a weekend athlete isn’t enough to sustain health for humans or canines.
 Make exercise part of your daily routine.
 Customize your exercise plan to your schedule so you can stick with it … and then stick to it.

 Devise alternative exercise plans for bad weather.
-Remember, you can exercise outdoors even when it’s cold or it rains, as long as you have the right gear and towels to dry your dog off upon your return home.
+Remember, you can exercise outdoors even when it’s cold, or it rains, as long as you have the right gear and towels to dry your dog off upon your return home.

 While you probably don’t want to be just a fair-weather exerciser, realize that weather conditions can affect your dog’s energy level and endurance.

-- Be aware of the terrain – for trip and slip hazards as well as the possible impact on your dog’s paws and body.
+Be aware of the terrain – for trip and slip hazards as well as the possible impact on your dog’s paws and body.

-- Keep your dog’s nails trimmed to reduce the chance of them splitting during your vigorous jogs.
+Please keep your dog’s nails trimmed to reduce the chance of them splitting during your vigorous jogs.

-- Check out your dog’s footpads after you return from jogging … and during your jog if the dog shows any change in gait or pace.
+Check out your dog’s footpads after you return from jogging … and during your jog if the dog shows any change in gait or pace.
 Some surfaces, such as gravel and rock, can be very hard on dogs’ feet.
 Watch the pads for cracking or wear.
-Watch out for glass shards and debris; remember, you have footwear but your canine does not.
+Watch out for glass shards and debris; remember, you have footwear, but your canine does not.

-- During cold and snowy weather check for, and remove, ice on the footpads and between toes.
+During cold and snowy weather check for, and remove ice on the footpads and between toes.

 For lengthy walks or jogs … or any exercise sessions during warm weather … bring water for yourself and your dog.
 It is usually smart to bring some healthy tidbits for your dog too.
 These can do more than energize your dog; they can be invaluable in regaining his attention if he is distracted or disturbed by something or someone he sees along your exercise route.

 - Be aware of where your dog is positioned at all times.
-It is your responsibility to your dog, yourself and others to maintain control of your dog.
+It is your responsibility to your dog, yourself, and others to maintain control of your dog.

 - Jog with only one dog at a time.
-You might be able to walk two dogs at once, but you really need maximum control when moving at higher speed.
-Plus, if a problem arises with one dog, even if one dog simply becomes fatigued, you might wind up far from home with two dogs who can’t move along at the same pace.
+You might be able to walk two dogs at once, but you really need maximum control when moving at a higher speed.
+Plus, if a problem arises with one dog, even if one dog becomes fatigued, you might wind up far from home with two dogs who can’t move along at the same pace.

-- Continually survey the landscape for trip hazards such as broken pavement, slip hazards such as dew-slick leaves and prey animals the sight of which could fire your dog into power drive.
+- Continually survey the landscape for trip hazards such as broken pavement, slip hazards such as dew-slick leaves, and prey animals, the sight of which could fire your dog into power drive.

 - Do not tie the leash to your wrist.
 Hands-free leashes: while some people like the Dog Jogger and other hands-free leashes that attach or wrap around the waist, others find that they are frequently thrown off balance when using these devices.
-It’s best to keep leash firmly in hand.
+It’s best to keep the leash firmly in hand.

 - Be visible: Buy and use reflective bands on yourself, reflective collars on your dog.
 There are a variety of handy reflectors and blinking tags available.